43 Fishing policy exploration

 Background

 A central aim of fisheries management is to regulate fishing mortality rates over time so as to achieve economic, social and ecological sustainability objectives.
 An important dynamic modelling and assessment objective is thus to provide insight about the trade-offs involved in setting such mortality rates, including the impact of how they may vary over time – for instance during development or recovery from past overfishing.
-Recognizing that we cannot expect models to provide very precise estimates of optimum fishing mortality rates, the ambition level is rather to explore trade-offs as a consequence of alternative management scenarios, rather than provide a prescription for the “optimal policy”.
+Recognizing that the question of what is “optimal” is a question of societal definition and also that we indeed cannot expect models to provide very precise estimates of what may be optimum fishing mortality rates, the ambition level is rather to explore trade-offs as a consequence of alternative management scenarios, rather than provide a prescription for the “optimal policy”.

-Ecosim to this effect implements a formal optimization method that can be used to search for fishing policies that would maximize particular policy goals or “objective functions” for management.
-This method is an ‘open loop’ policy exploration simulation and optimization that acknowledges that policy may be defined as an approach towards reaching a broadly defined goal, that fisheries policies are often implemented via quotas that are recalculated annually, and through regulation that affects fleet structure and deployment.
+To this effect, Ecosim implements a formal optimization method that can be used to search for fishing policies that would maximize particular policy goals or “objective functions” for management.
+This method is an “open loop” policy exploration simulation and optimization that acknowledges that policy may be defined as an approach towards reaching a broadly defined goal, that fisheries policies are often implemented via quotas that are recalculated annually, and through regulation that affects fleet structure and deployment.

 Two very different approaches are implemented in the policy search for identification of optimum levels of fishing efforts for multiple fleets that may each exploit multiple species from an ecosystem.